 - Students not enrolled at MLC in the prior year are required to select one of the two payment plans by June 10 (or December 10 for students matriculating the second semester).
 Each student is responsible for meeting his or her obligation for tuition, room and board according to the plan selected.
 If a student does not choose a plan prior to the deadline, the student will default to the twice-a-semester plan.
 A student that selects the monthly plan but fails to provide banking information by the above deadline will be assigned to the twice-asemester plan. - Students enrolled at MLC in the prior year will default to the same payment plan that applied to their account in the prior year.
 Students on the monthly payment plan are responsible to notify MLC of any changes in their banking information prior to the next monthly withdrawal. - Students may not charge their bookstore purchases to their student account unless a credit exists on their student account.
 Only books and supplies are allowed to be charged to a student account. - Parking tickets, fines for dormitory infractions or past-due library books, and charges for the damage of school property are due immediately upon receipt.
-If these charges and fines are not paid within two weeks of receipt, they will be added to a student's account along with an administrative fee. - The college will not confer degrees, issue diplomas or official transcripts to students with outstanding financial obligations except in the following cases: - \circ the outstanding balanced owed to MLC is \$500 or less; - the student has entered into and, as determined by MLC, is in compliance with a payment plan with the college; - $\circ \quad$ the transcript request is made by a prospective employer for the student; or - the account has been turned over to an external agency for collection. - Graduates in arrears on their payment plan will not be eligible for a call or assignment until their account is current.
-They are, however, eligible to participate in the graduation ceremony. - Student accounts cannot be more than \$500 past due when completing course registration or returning to campus for the following semester unless an exception has been granted by the college administration.
+If these charges and fines are not paid within two weeks of receipt, they will be added to a student's account along with an administrative fee. - The college will not confer degrees, issue diplomas or official transcripts to students with outstanding financial obligations except in the following cases: - \circ ~ the outstanding balanced owed to MLC is \$500 or less; - the student has entered into and, as determined by MLC, is in compliance with a payment plan with the college; - the transcript request is made by a prospective employer for the student; or - the account has been turned over to an external collection agency for collection. - Graduates in arrears on their payment plan will not be eligible for a call or assignment until their account is current.
+They are, however, eligible to participate in the graduation ceremony. - Student accounts cannot be more than \$500 past due before they can complete course registration or return to campus for the following semester unless an exception has been granted by the college administration. - Martin Luther College may not assess late fees or other late charges for veterans who are eligible to receive federal or state educational assistance and who have applied for that assistance but not yet received it, nor may they prevent these students from registering for a subsequent term because of outstanding tuition charges that arise from delayed federal or state payments.
+MLC may request, without delay, the amount of tuition above expected federal and state educational assistance and may require payment of the full amount of tuition owed by the veteran within 30 days of receipt of the expected federal or state educational assistance.